japila-books/spark-structured-streaming-internals/docs/physical-operators/StateStoreSaveExec.md

 [Time taken](StateStoreWriter.md#timeTakenMs) for the [StreamingAggregationStateManager](#stateManager) to [commit changes to a state store](../streaming-aggregation/StreamingAggregationStateManager.md#commit)

+---

+When requested to [commit changes to a state store](../streaming-aggregation/StreamingAggregationStateManager.md#commit), a [StreamingAggregationStateManager](#stateManager) (as [StreamingAggregationStateManagerBaseImpl](../streaming-aggregation/StreamingAggregationStateManagerBaseImpl.md)) requests the given [StateStore](../stateful-stream-processing/StateStore.md) to [commit state changes](../stateful-stream-processing/StateStore.md#commit).

+For [RocksDBStateStore](../stateful-stream-processing/RocksDBStateStore.md), it means for [RocksDB](../stateful-stream-processing/RocksDBStateStoreProvider.md#rocksDB) to [commit state changes](../stateful-stream-processing/RocksDB.md#commit) which is made up of the time-tracked phases that are available using the [performance metrics](../stateful-stream-processing/RocksDBMetrics.md#lastCommitLatencyMs).

+In other words, the total of the [time-tracked phases](../stateful-stream-processing/RocksDBMetrics.md#lastCommitLatencyMs) is close approximation of this metric (there are some file-specific ops though that contribute to the metric but are not part of the phases).

 ### <span id="numOutputRows"> number of output rows

 * For [Append](#outputMode) output mode, the metric does not seem to be used